 Students who have achieved matriculation status (completed the four designated courses for their concentration) and would like to add or change an eligible concentration must complete a Concentration-Format Change Request form and submit to the master's program office for approval.
+Requests will be considered with respect to available seat space in the desired concentration and/or format and depending on course availability.
 In each concentration, students must satisfactorily complete all curriculum requirements for selected concentrations before the degree can be conferred.
 Dual concentrations may not be available in all concentrations and formats.
 Consult a program advisor for further details.